Saturday, February 13, 2016

 *This is part three of my Roots series*

-(First pic: Grandma and I. Second pic: Grandma's mom and I.)
+(First pic: Grandma and I. Second pic: Grandma's friend and I.)

 Travelling in my mind to Grandma N's home, a province away, I am transported back to a time when worries were few.
 Fresh childhood smells like her house; rose petals, bread, warm carpet, bound books, and burnt metal from an electrical Westinghouse furnace.
 I would sit in front of that silver box in her kitchen, with a chair pulled up right in front, on cold nights in my slippers and PJs breathing in the furnace's dusty heat.
 Sometimes older basements contain that musty "old" odour but grandma's house has a freshness I can't seem to replicate.
 Maybe it was her many plants?
 A tradition I am now carrying.
 After years of unsuccessful attempts at keeping greens alive, eighty-two plants now thrive in our home.